ACRLab/snazzy/README.md

 ### Analyses

 The analyses can be executed using the provided jupyter notebooks, or running the files in the `scripts` directory.
-The recommended order to analyze your data is to go through the notebooks in the following order: `process-raw-data.ipynb`, `vnc-lengh.ipynb`, `activity.ipynb`.
+The recommended way to analyze your data is to go through the notebooks in the following order:

+1. `process-raw-data.ipynb`
+2. `vnc-lengh.ipynb`
+3. `activity.ipynb`

 There are details on how to use the code in each one of the notebooks.

-### Adding data sources
+### Adding data

-Sample data can be downloaded from (...).
+Each experiment should have one corresponding folder inside `./data/`.
 By running the code in `process-raw-data.ipynb`, the raw data will be parsed and saved inside `./data/experiment_name/embs`.
-To add annotated data, create a new directory within the current experiment directory and save each file as `f"{file_name}.csv"`, where `file_name` matches the file name in `./data/experiment_name/embs`.
-As a suggestion, each experiment should be named after the date it was performed.
-Within each experiment folder, there is an expected folder structure, which goes as follows:
+To compare the calculated VNC length against manual measurements, add an `annotated` folder inside the experiment directory.
+The measurements should be saved as a csv file.

+Given the description about, the file structure inside the `data` folder should look like:

 ```
 |-- project_folder